-The hospitality industry employs 15 million people nationwide.
+The food and hospitality industry employs 15 million people nationwide.
 According to the National Restaurant Association statistics, employment is growing at the rate of 11% each year, making this industry one of the fastest growing in the country.
 Our Culinary Arts and Science program enjoys close relationships with outstanding and internationally acclaimed chefs in the finest restaurants, hotels and tourism partners in the greater Philadelphia area.
 We also have relationships with professional organizations that represent the industry on a regional, national and international level such as Research Chefs Association, Institute of Food Technologists and International Association of Culinary Professionals.
-These relationships result in over \$80,000 a year in scholarship funding for our students.
+These relationships result in scholarship funding and networking opportunities for our students.